functionless/eventual-website/docs/concepts/orchestration.md

 ## Workflows have _exactly-once_ semantics

-When a Workflow calls performs a side-effect, such as calling an Activity, publishing an Event or starting a Timer, it is guaranteed to run exactly once.
+When a Workflow calls performs a side-effect, such as calling an Task, publishing an Event or starting a Timer, it is guaranteed to run exactly once.
 These semantics allow you to safely control when a side-effect is applied to an external system without worrying about race conditions or intermittent failures.

 ![](./side-effects.png)

 ## Workflows enable fault tolerance

-Workflows and Activities can configure timeouts, retry policies and failure canaries (aka. "heartbeats").
+Workflows and Tasks can configure timeouts, retry policies and failure canaries (aka. "heartbeats").
 These are then enforced by the platform, enabling you to put predictable boundaries on long-running tasks and limit the blast radius of errors reliably without hand-rolling your own coordination logic.

 ## Workflows control concurrency